 Funny thing is someone told Tim he could park his rig down here.
 (Tim and Victoria live in a 35' 5th wheel).
 While technically he could have fit in the parking "lot" it was extremely soft sand and he would have gotten stuck just getting in, not to mention getting positioned right etc. The caretaker/cook/rental agents live here in the permanent RV and charge $2 per person ($30 pesos) to park.
 Pretty steep for Mexico standards, $30 pesos per car would have been more reasonable.

-Gracie is parked on the little point that is near the scuba diving spot called "Shipwreck".
+Gracie is parked on the little point that is near the scuba diving spot called "Shipwreck" before visiting which make sure you know how to choose a scuba mask and all other gears as having the best equipment can ensure you the best scuba experience.
 We drove to Los Arbolitos and tried to hike to the sea lion colony (note the snorkeling flag there) However we ended up hiking to the point just east of Los Arbolitos where the yellow snorkeling flag is near El Islote.

 Here's another map this time turned.
 Gracie is parked on the point of land on the left side.
 We hiked to Playa La Sirenita hoping to make it to the sea lion colony.
 Perhaps on another try.
 Funniest thing about this map... we've been snorkeling around the point where Gracie is parked, and enjoying every minute of it.
 However it's not "good enough" to make it to the map as a good snorkeling spot.

 If you zoom way in on this picture you can see Gracie across the Cabo Pulmo Bay.